SC1MC-2022: A database of transition metal complexes for training ML models to predict one-site entropies and mutual information

 It is hard to over-evaluate the significance of transition metal complexes involved in many biological processes and play crucial role also in industry.
 For example, they are involved in active sites of enzymes and are responsible for enzyme's catalytic activity, serve as oxygen carriers or are involved in electron transfer reaction as part of proteins, to name a few.
 In the same time the complexity of the electronic structure, brought by transition metals, makes the theoretical modeling of such complexes challenging.
 An overwhelming majority of such complexes can be properly characterized only with very accurate accounting of the dynamical as well as static correlation effects, which is possible only by employing expensive (multireference) methods. \\

-Important information about the correlation structure could provide one- and two-orbital entropies.
+Important information about the correlation structure could provide one-site entropies and mutual information (derived from one- and two-orbital entropies).
 For example, they can be taken as an important criteria for a proper selection of the active space for active space methods (CASSCF, DMRG, etc.),\cite{RH1,ML1}, to optimize ordering of orbitals in active space for DMRG method, to determine bond orders, or to identify metal-insulator transitions.\cite{BT,LS1}

 The von Neumann entropy for $N$-site system is defined as

 where $w_{\alpha;1,...N}$ are eigenvalues of the reduced $N$-orbital density matrix.
 The single-site entropy $s^{(1)}$, obtained as a trace over all degrees of freedom but one site, quantify the correlation of the orbital with the rest of the system, i.e. how much quantum information it shares with the remainder of set of orbitals.
 If $s^{(1)}$ is small, the orbital is weakly correlated with the others and it indicates that the orbital should not be involved in the active space.
 Of course, this is true only if the active space already involves some important orbitals, which is usually true if the initial orbitals are pre-selected with respect to orbital energies.